geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - web/client/product/main.jsx has been updated to new import and export (removed require and exports.module)

-- loading extensions functionalities inside StandardApp has been moved to an specific withExtensions HOC.
+- loading extensions functionalities inside StandardApp has been moved to an specific withExtensions HOC, so if you are not using `main.js` but directly `StandardApp` and you need extensions you need to add this HOC to your StandardApp

 ## Migration from 2020.01.00 to 2020.02.00